Information for Families

 As a Trust, our collective commitment to raising aspirations and helping our children grow, flourish and achieve their ambitions drives our work.

-Each of our schools has its own unique and distinctive character and vision for its community, something we proudly celebrate and protect.
-Each offers a fantastic learning environment for its children supported by our unique curriculum enrichment offer/partnership with the colleges and business units across the EKC Group.
+Each of our schools has its own unique character and vision for its community, which we proudly celebrate and protect.
+Each offers a fantastic learning environment for its children, supported by our unique curriculum enrichment offer/partnership with the colleges and business units across the East Kent Colleges Group.

 We encourage you to learn more about their incredible work.
 Click a logo to learn more about each school.